iwytsang/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/108503112/209722744-eaca25a1-a9a2-48a8-a30f-dfcc90ae802c.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The variance of the suspension coils across all lots is 62.29356 so it does not exceed 100 pounds per square inch and therefore meets the design specifications for all lots.

-Yes it meets the design specifications for all lots.
-However,, individually, it only fits for Lots 1 & 2.
-Not for Lot 3
+For the individual lots, the variance of the suspension coils for lot 1 and lot 2 is 0.9795918 and 7.4693878 which means both the lots meet the design specifications.
+However, the variance of the suspension coils for lot 3 is 170.2861224 which means lot 3 does not meet the design specification.

 ## T-Tests on Suspension Coils
 ![image](https://user-images.githubusercontent.com/108503112/209742923-3353f46b-c5e9-4f14-a474-392281da9490.png)